-The Adult and Continuing Education program supports the mission of Capital University by providing adults alternative and effective learning experiences through integrative advising and teaching, flexible learning environments that encourage self-directed and interdisciplinary approaches, and a commitment to experiential and lifelong learning.
+The Adult & Continuing Education program supports the mission of Capital University by providing adults alternative and effective learning experiences through integrative advising and teaching, flexible learning environments that encourage self-directed and interdisciplinary approaches, and a commitment to experiential and lifelong learning.

 The range of adult learning programs and services at Capital University exemplifies an enduring commitment to extend educational options to those adult learners whose needs are not met by the traditional campus-based degree programs.
 Options created for adult learners include: